Either you are new to blogging, or you have some experience in blogging. Choosing the best WordPress theme for your food blog is always a challenge.

 This detailed post is going to teach you how to get the best-looking blog.
 The topics covered are useful for both WordPress and non-WordPress themes.
 However, I am going to use WordPress themes to show you how to do it.

 Now let’s get to work and make your blog unique and design it to show your personality.

 You know people often judge a book by its cover.
 It’s true in most cases, the first impression of anything is what sticks in people mind for a long time.

 And nowadays even search engines value this factor to rank a blog higher.
 They think only a good looking blog could help users to have a better experience.
 A blog with good user experience is considered to be a better source than the one which does not.

-WordPress default look is functional but not that great.
-It is a base bone engine that does nothing but show your content.
+The WordPress default look is functional but not that great.
+It is a base bone engine that does nothing but shows your content.
 To make it fully functional and look great.

 You need to install a theme.

 There are so many themes available in the market, it could be overwhelming to find the right theme.
 There are 2 extremes in this market a free theme and expensive premium theme.
 Often times it is difficult to differentiate between a well displayed free theme vs. a similar looking premium theme.